mpaland/vic/readme.md

 - Universal library for graphic and alpha numeric displays
 - HEADER ONLY implementation, no module compilation
 - Platform and CPU independent code, NO dependencies, NO STL, NO new/delete, NO `float` - just clean and pure C++11
-- Platform independent driver design, the very same low level display driver runs everywhere
+- Platform independent driver design with I/O abstraction, the very same low level display driver runs everywhere
 - High performance primitive rendering of lines, circles, triangles, boxes, text etc.
+- Vertex/pixel shader pipe with dynamic clipping, gradient, brush, zoom, rotate etc. shaders.
+- Antialiasing support for smooth edge rendering
+- Full transparency and alpha channel blending support out of the box
 - Support of advanced controls like gauges, bars, (radio) buttons, checkboxes etc.
-- Sprite support for moving objects
+- Sprite (sheet and dynamic canvas) support for moving objects
 - Multiple heads support, as many displays as you may like in one system
 - Multihead driver, combine any number of single displays to one big display
 - Support of various color formats from 1 to 32 bpp displays
-- Support for different font formats (proportional, monospace), ASCII/UTF-8 support
+- Support for different font formats (proportional, monospace), ASCII/UTF-8 support and text/font rendering
-- Pen shape support for line drawing
-- Antialiasing support for smooth primitive and text/font rendering
 - Framebuffer and viewport support
-- Clipping region support
-- Gradient color rendering support
 - NO floating point math, only fast integer operations
 - VERY clean and stable C++ code, LINT and L4 warning free, automotive ready
 - Very easy to use and fast implemention of own/new display drivers